NCATSTranslator/ReasonerAPI/ImplementationRules.md

   (any descendent biolink category NamedThing)
 - MUST NOT be an empty array (#199)
 - If more than one element is present, the elements MUST be treated in the sense of an "or" list.
-  Matching Nodes may be any of the QNode.categories
+  Matching Nodes may be any of the listed QNode.categories
 - Biolink category descendents do not need to be specified separately.
 Queries MUST automatically match descendents. (e.g. QNode.categories is [ 'biolink:BiologicalEntity' ], then the KP MUST return Nodes with category biolink:Protein and biolink:Disease if present)
-- #224: If a QNode has non-null QNode.ids (CURIEs), the client SHOULD NOT provide QNode.categories and the server MUST return the same answer irrespective of the value of QNode.categories (i.e. it MUST be ignored)
+- #224: This is still an open issue.
+This is not the final word: If a QNode has non-null QNode.ids (CURIEs), the client SHOULD NOT provide QNode.categories and the server MUST return the same answer irrespective of the value of QNode.categories (i.e. it MUST be ignored)